natelandau/valentina/README.md

 2. Open the repository in Visual Studio Code
 3. Start the [Dev Container](https://code.visualstudio.com/docs/remote/containers).
 Run <kbd>Ctrl/⌘</kbd> + <kbd>⇧</kbd> + <kbd>P</kbd> → _Remote-Containers: Reopen in Container_.
 4. Run `poetry env info -p` to find the PATH to the Python interpreter if needed by VSCode.
+5. Set the necessary environment variables from within the development container

 ## Developing